dh256git/project27/src/about/index.md

 ### Who we are

-{% include global/cover-image.html image="founders-cover.jpg" alt="Daniel and Danielle are photographed in the UK Parliament.
-They are wearing smart clothing.
-A guide dog is sitting in front of them.
-In the background multiple signs are visible, such as logos of University College London, World Health Organisation, and GDI Hub.
-Other signs read 'AT changes lives' and 'Launching the Global Report on Assistive Technology'." %}

 We are Daniel and Danielle, a couple from Brighton, England.
 We wanted to learn, so we started developing {{ site.brand }}.
 We live with disabilities, and we have a lot to share.